 Arugula: This cool loving herb is awesome to fill in your basil pesto with and compliment cool-weather salads with.
 It grows quickly so wait till mid-August to plant.

 Green Onions: Plant these early in August.
+How many onions grow from one bulb?
 I find even if worse case they don’t germinate well they come back in the spring so you can use them as companion plants to your brassicas to help deter cabbage worms.

 Radicchio: This is a bitter cool weather lettuce/cabbage plant that grows quickly in the right conditions.
 Go ahead and seed a little with your arugula or parsley.